 “none of us had anticipated the degree and nature of the audience participation, but the combination of high art and mischief was quite brilliant.
 Truly joyful to be allowed/required to be disruptive…”

-Have a look at some of our Provocations, past and present.
+Here are some of our Provocations, past and present.

 Put That Light Out!